GreenmaskIO/greenmask/tests/integration/POSTGRES_VERSION_TESTING.md

 ## Overview

-Greenmask is tested against multiple PostgreSQL versions (currently 11-17) to ensure backward and forward compatibility.
+Greenmask is tested against multiple PostgreSQL versions to ensure backward and forward compatibility.
 The test suite verifies:

 - Successful database dumps with transformations
 - Compatibility with native `pg_restore` tool